Bergen County Child Custody Lawyer

 In some cases, alternate or more specialized forms of custody may be agreed upon.
 One example is “bird’s nest custody,” an arrangement in which the child lives in a neutral location and the parents undergo a rotating schedule to visit the child.
 This type of custody prioritizes a consistent and stable environment for the child and may be the most beneficial and effective option for all parties involved.
 A Bergen County attorney can help a family explore their options regarding child custody arrangements.

 Visitation Rights in Bergen County

 For the parents who are not granted physical custody of their children after a divorce, it may be crucial to ensure that any visitation rights established are equitable and acceptable to both parties.
 A Bergen County child custody attorney could help make sure any visitation agreement is fair and reasonable.
 Depending on the circumstances of each individual case, the following visitation rights may be granted:

 - Supervised visitation – requires a neutral witness such as a social worker, family member, or close family friend to be present during the time of the visit, in order to ensure the child’s best interests are maintained

 - Unsupervised visitation – the most common form of visitation, this is granted when a parent who has no custody can be trusted to be alone with their child

 - Virtual visitation – in certain circumstances, such as when a parent relocates to another state, video recording technology such as FaceTime or Skype can be used for formal visits with a child

 A Bergen County child custody lawyer could work to attain a positive outcome in your fight for custody and visitation rights.
-Call today to schedule a consultation and see what an experienced attorney could do for you.
-A compassionate lawyer could help protect your rights as a parent.
+Call today to schedule a consultation and see what an experienced attorney could do for you and your family.